irfanhakim-as/charts/mika/flex/README.md

      - Manage your storage space more effectively i.e. expanding and using the SMB share for other purposes, rather than allocating that storage space solely for the Flex installation.

-     - Using SMB is **required** for Flex services to be able to access media files and downloads they need for their tasks when relying on an external server i.e. Plex or qBittorrent.
+     - Using SMB is **required** for Flex services to be able to access media files and downloads they need for their tasks when relying on an external server i.e. Jellyfin, Plex, or qBittorrent.

 5. **(Optional)** Use Ingress for serving Flex services outside of your network.